Mysteryem/Archipelago-ahit/worlds/lego_star_wars_tcs/docs/setup_en.md

   - The retail PC release is not expected to work currently, unless it is identical to the GOG version.
 - Archipelago
 - Lego Star Wars: The Complete Saga apworld
-- Windows Operating System
-  - The client uses the `pymem` library, to read from/write to the game's memory, which only supports Windows.

 ## Optional Software
 - [Lego Star Wars: The Complete Saga Archipelago Tracker](https://github.com/Mysteryem/TCS_AP_PopTracker/releases/latest),